Birefringence of AlGaAs/GaAs Coatings under Above-Band-Gap Illumination, GR Noise and Photo-Optic Transfer Function: Discussions

 \section{Discussions}

-The observed transfer function can be intuitively explained by considering the density and lifetime of states trapped near the coating interface layers in AlGaAs/GaAs coatings.
-Photons absorbed by the coating can excite charge carriers to these states.
-In addition, the lifetime of these states is affected by incident light, with higher intensities shortening the lifetime.
-The time evolution of the charge carrier density then determines the shape of the transfer function: On time scales shorter than the lifetime, the occupation level is the integral of the illumination intensity, resulting in a $1/f$ transfer function roughly independent of intensity.
-On time scales longer than the lifetime, any increase in occupation level due to higher illumination intensities is suppressed by the shortened lifetime of the states.
+The observed transfer function can be described by modeling the dynamics of charge carriers trapped somewhere in the AlGaAs/GaAs coating, which in turn couple to the coating's birefringence.
+Photons absorbed by the coating can excite charge carriers, and their lifetime is affected by incident light, with higher intensities shortening the lifetime.
+The time evolution of the charge carrier density then determines the shape of the transfer function: On time scales shorter than the lifetime, the occupation level is the integral of the illumination intensity, resulting in a $1/f$ transfer function.
+On time scales longer than the lifetime, any increase in occupation level due to higher illumination intensities is suppressed by the shortened lifetime of the carriers.

 The pole frequency is thus determined by the effective carrier lifetime: $f_p=\Gamma/(2\pi)$.
 Based on our measurements, the effective lifetime of the induced charge carriers is on the order of a few hundred microseconds.
-This is longer than what could be expected from the natural decay of a semiconductor.
-There are several possible mechanisms that can account for the long lifetime of photo-induced charge carriers.
-The fact that the band gaps of GaAs and AlGaAs are different leads to band bending~\cite{doi:10.1021/cr3000626}.
-The conduction band of GaAs bends downward, forming a 2D potential well that traps electrons and makes it harder for recombination.
-In addition, DX centers (deep donors) in the AlGaAs barriers act as metastable traps, further prolonging the carrier lifetime and resulting in persistent photoconductivity~\cite{DX,Photoconductivity}.
-This effect is temperature dependent, since thermal energy can assist electrons to return into the DX centers, thereby quenching the persistence.
+This is longer than the typical carrier lifetime in bulk AlGaAs and GaAs semiconductors~\cite{zarem1989effect,ioffe}, pointing to heterostructure-specific effects.
+We would expect that the different band gaps of GaAs and AlGaAs would lead to band bending~\cite{doi:10.1021/cr3000626}, forming a 2D potential well with longer lifetimes.
+Alternatively, DX centers (deep donors) in the AlGaAs barriers could act as metastable traps, affecting the observed lifetimes, similar to what is seen in persistent photoconductivity~\cite{DX,Photoconductivity}.

-Table~\ref{tab:intensities} lists the mean laser power intensity on the test masses of different gravitational-wave detectors, together with the estimated pole frequency of the intensity-to-phase transfer function and the GR noise.
-Note that in all cases the pole frequency is above the observation band, that is, the shortened lifetime due to the high intensity helps to suppress the intensity noise coupling.
-However, the same suppression is not available for GR noise, as both the generation and recombination rates still increase.